<

 #Reference

 This is the reference for the Hardhat Network Helpers library.
-This library contains utility functions to interact with the Hardhat Network in an easier and safer way.
+This library contains utility functions to interact with locally simulated networks in an easier and safer way.

-Mines a specified number of blocks at a given interval.
+Mines a specified number of blocks with an optional time interval between them.

 Parameters:

-• blocks: Number of blocks to mine.
-Defaults to 1.
+• blocks: The number of blocks to mine.
+Defaults to 1 if not specified.

 • options.interval: Configures the interval (in seconds) between the timestamps of each mined block.
 Defaults to 1.